Cooling system circulation guide

 Common water pump failure symptoms

-Whining noise
+Whining or grinding noise

 Coolant leak signs from a water pump